Leonard comes up big in second half as Clippers defeat Jazz

 Montrezl Harrell scored 19 points and pulled down eight rebounds, including six offensive boards, for the Clippers (5-2).
 Lou Williams added 17 points, while Ivica Zubac chipped in 11 points and nine rebounds.
 Donovan Mitchell led the Jazz (4-3) with 36 points.
 Bojan Bogdanovic finished with 19 points.
 Rudy Gobert had 12 points and 14 rebounds.

 Two free throws by Mitchell cut the Clippers' lead to 91-90 with 2:58 remaining.
-But a 3-pointer by JaMychal Green, who had 12 points, four free throws by Leonard and two more by Harrell allowed the Clippers to clinch the win.
+But a 3-pointer by JaMychal Green (who had 12 points), four free throws by Leonard, and one more by Harrell allowed the Clippers to stretch the lead to 99-90 with 1:38 to play.
+Los Angeles was able to keep Utah at a distance from there.
 In the third, the Jazz grabbed a 61-51 lead after a tip-in by Tony Bradley with 3:55 remaining in the quarter.
 But the Clippers cut the deficit to 69-65 to end the third.

 After a Bradley dunk gave Utah a 24-20 edge less than two minutes into the second quarter, the Clippers answered with a 16-0 run, capped by Landry Shamet's 3-pointer for a 36-24 advantage with 4:57 left.
 However, the Jazz ended the quarter on a 17-3 surge to seize a 41-39 lead at the break.